If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Black eyes are typically just like any other bruises you get from blunt force trauma (a.k.a. something hitting you without breaking the skin).
 The purple-black discoloration occurs when blood vessels around your eyes break open from a hit, causing blood to leak into the surrounding tissue.
 But black eyes are slightly worse than a bruise on your leg or shoulder because the skin around your eyes is thinner and more sensitive.
 Plus, the bruise is, well, on your face.
-A few other conditions can cause a black eye (or eyes) as well, such as a concussion, a bloody nose, or a recent surgery.
+More serious conditions can cause a black eye (or eyes) as well, such as a concussion, a bloody nose or a recent surgery.
 For serious head injuries, always go to the emergency room or urgent care.

 Although it might be painful, black eyes are typically not too serious and will go away on their own in around two or three weeks.
 But for most of us, three weeks of running errands, talking to coworkers or going out on the town with a big black shiner simply won’t do.
 Luckily, there are a number of hacks to make a black eye go away faster, as well as some quick fixes to cover it up in the meantime.
 Follow the steps below to make sure you get rid of a black eye fast and keep it covered while it’s still there.